mymth/vanillajs-datepicker/docs/options.md

 > <kbd>Enter</kbd> and <kbd>Tab</kbd> keys cannot be used as shortcut key.
 >
-> Keys assigned to the actions function as shortcut key only under the condition the action takes effect. (e.g. show → only when the picker is hidden)
+> Keys assigned to the actions function as shortcut key only under the condition the action takes effect. (e.g. show → only when the picker is hidden, clearButton → only when [`clearButton`](#clearButton) is `true`)
 >
 > For constructor only.
 Cannot be used with setOptions().